alexmarsella/alexmarsella.github.io/_pages/research.md

 ## Working Papers
-- ["Do Place-Based Crime Reduction Policies Work?: Evidence from the West Philadelphia Promise Zone"](https://dx.doi.org/10.2139/ssrn.3956747) (Job Market Paper), under review
+- ["Do Place-Based Crime Reduction Policies Work?: Evidence from the West Philadelphia Promise Zone"](https://dx.doi.org/10.2139/ssrn.3956747) (Job Market Paper), under review at <i> Journal of Urban Economics</i>.
 - ["Income Inequality and Party Alternation: State-Level Evidence from the United States"](https://dx.doi.org/10.2139/ssrn.3870344) (w.
 P. Calcagno & Y. Zhou), R&R at <i>Contemporary Economic Policy.</i>
 - "The effect of monitoring and crowds on crime and law enforcement: A natural experiment from European football" (w.
-B. Humphreys & L. Perez), under review
+B. Humphreys & L. Perez), under review at <i> Oxford Bulletin of Economics and Statistics</i>.

 ## Works in Progress
 - "Supervised Injection and NIMBY in Philadelphia: A Contingent Valuation Experiment"